tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/find-blobs-by-tags-container.md

 ---
 title: Find Blobs by Tags for a container (REST API) - Azure Storage
-description: The Find Blobs by Tags operation returns all blobs whose tags match a search expression in a container.
+description: The Find Blobs by Tags in Container operation returns all blobs whose tags match a search expression in a container.
 author: akharit

 ms.date: 03/22/2022